Whom to contact?

-The government body responsible for mediation in Malta is the Malta Mediation Centre, which was established under Chapter 474 of the Mediation Act, 2004.
+The government body responsible for mediation in Malta is the Malta Mediation Centre, which was established under Chapter 474 of the 2004 Mediation Act.
 The Mediation Centre provides a forum to which parties to a dispute may refer, or be referred, to resolve their dispute with the assistance of a mediator.

-You can contact the Centre through the Registrar at the Malta Mediation Centre, Palazzo Laparelli, South Street, Valletta VLT 1100.
+You can contact the Centre via the Registrar of the Malta Mediation Centre, 158 Triq il-Merkanti, Valletta VLT 1176.

 In which area is recourse to mediation admissible and/or the most common?